capmeth/acid/docsite/docs/reference/options.md

 ## toAssetId

-Generates an asset id from a file path.
+Generates an asset UID from a file path.

 ```js label="default value"
 toAssetId: '{hex}'